 7. Caldecott Hill

 Sitting behind the creepy ol’ Bukit Brown Cemetery, is the equally spooky Mediacorp HQ.
 This spot has many haunted tales, including people hearing their name be called… how do they know our names?
 This information is enough to have you jumping out of your trousers.
 On top of that, people claim to have seen ghostly figures in the corners.
-Nope, nope, nope.

 8. Bedok Reservoir

-A very creepy and tragic spot for our final entry.
+Another one of the creepiest haunted places in Singapore.
 The Bedok Reservoir has gained a name of “suicide spot”.
 A number of people have taken their life by jumping off the rocks.
 People have reported hearing creepy whispers and cries in the area, and people kayaking in the lake have reported injuries all over their body after capsizing into the water.
 There have even been ceremonies here in attempts to cleanse the area of bad spirits.

 📍 Eastern Singapore